 Utilizing the computer as a tool - keyboarding skills, word processing, using web as research source; online safety and ethics.

 5/6th grade students utilize computers to practice keyboarding skills, do research, and utilize word processing programs.
-They learn to create documents and presentations, save files of ongoing writing projects, and.
+They learn to create documents and presentations and save files of ongoing writing projects.
 Students learn to utilize the editing capabilities of those programs.
 They use the Internet to research information in addition to utilizing printed reference materials and texts.
 Students learn about Internet safety and critically examine the effects, ethics, and appropriate uses of technology, with a special focus on the uses and abuses of social networking.

 Individual and Community